htvekov/controllerx/docs/examples/Sonos display.md

 Two entities needs to be entered.
 Your Sonos master speaker and optional temperature sensor.
 If temperature sensor is omitted, you can just delete page 3 & 4 from the display configuration.

 Revise  `sonos_status` and `outdoor_temp` sensors in YAML below, to match your HA entities for Sonos master speaker and outdoor temperature sensor.
-Create a new ESPHome node and configure it with your WiFi credentials.
-Edit node and copy/paste revised YAML below (from `time:` and onwards) to your node.
-Save it, upload and enjoy! 🎉😎
+Create a new ESPHome node and configure it with your ESP8266 board settings and WiFi credentials.
+Edit node and copy/paste revised YAML below to your node.
+Paste  Save it, upload and enjoy! 🎉😎

 **One final note on current YAML configuration** ESPHome is at **max** with all these included sensors, schedulers running and the quite extensive display lambda.
 Addding just one extra sensor to current YAML, will make ESPHome crash on boot.
 Omitting  `fast_connect: true`from WiFi configuration in YAML will also send ESPHome into an eternal stack trace error boot loop 🚀💀